 The festival season is in full swing for another year.
 Many of us realise that this can be a lucrative business opportunity, but it is also a lot of hard work.
 The question I see being asked, especially among small businesses, is… Is it worth it?
 So in this article I’m going to take a look at the huge variety of festivals we might consider and the pros and cons of attending.

 Stupid question, right?
 We all know what a festival is.
-There are thousands of people, hundreds of bands and many stages.
+There can be thousands of people, lots of bands and multiple stages.
 Then there are tents and food stands and portable toilets.
 There’s Glastonbury and Creamfields and Green Man and Reading & Leeds etc. etc. etc. But there are many many more, and they aren’t all huge events or even music themed events.
 There are folk and jazz festivals all over the country.
-There are Science fiction and literature festivals.
+There are science fiction and literature festivals.
 Genre conventions and amateur sports meetings are also common countrywide.
 What all of these events have in common is that they involve people concentrating themselves into a small area to focus on a single subject.
-As business people we either don’t care about the subject or find a festival/meet/convention that links to our business directly.
+As business people we either don’t care about the subject, or we find a festival/meet/convention that links to our business directly.

 If you are a catering business this is an obvious opportunity and you have already thought about this and are probably attending festivals and conventions regularly.
 I don’t need to talk to you.
 But for other businesses we have to ask ourselves how we can cut our own niche in whatever event we are thinking of attending.
 The basic opportunity is that there are crowds of people all in the same space.
 How do we make ourselves relevant to them?